Values and Ethics of TI | Standards and expectations | Voluntary standards

 Our open-door policy gives every employee access to alternative and higher levels of management.
 We forbid retribution or retaliation against anyone who makes an inquiry or report in good faith – and we prohibit discrimination or harassment in any work setting.

-Additionally, TI’s business practices statement, which is firmly and credibly supported by our executive officers and board of directors, sets clear expectations for behavior to ensure safe, ethical and responsible operations.
+Additionally, TI’s business practices statement, is firmly and credibly supported by our executive officers, and sets clear expectations for behavior to ensure safe, ethical and responsible operations.
 We also expect suppliers to adhere to our ethical values so that we can influence responsible and fair business practices throughout our supply chain.

 While a variety of industry and international standards bodies exist to drive improved environmental, social and governance performance for corporations and other organizations, TI currently subscribes to few.
 We are very much in favor of companies operating responsibly, but do not advocate one exclusive set of standards over another.